-20 75 feet from the public lot line of Route 302 (Portland Road); 25 feet from any other public lot line.
+20 Except for solar energy facilities, 75 feet from the public lot line of Route 302 (Portland Road); 25 feet from any other public lot line.
 Note that this dimensional standard applies to all structures, including display areas for outdoor flea markets / open-air markets.
+The minimum front setback line for the solar land area occupied by a solar energy facility is 110 feet.

-21 15 feet for accessory residential structures; 25 feet for all other structures.
+21 Except for solar energy facilities, 15 feet for accessory residential structures; 25 feet for all other structures.
+The minimum setback line from any common lot line for the solar land area occupied by a solar energy facility is 110 feet.